 Warm lemon water is one of the most effective home remedies for flatulence.
 It supports digestion, helps to remove harmful toxins from the body, and provides the body with sufficient moisture.
-The acidity of the lemon also stimulates the production of hydrochloric acid, which is very important for the cleavage of the food.
+The acidity of the lemon also stimulates the production of hydrochloric acid, which is very important for the cleavage of food.

 Also, warm lemon water is perfect for digestion.
 It relieves flatulence and helps against blockages.

-Just mix the juice of half a lemon with a cup of warm water and drink in the morning on an empty stomach and the afternoon.
+Just mix the juice of half a lemon with a cup of warm water and drink in the morning on an empty stomach and in the afternoon.

 Ginger contains several active ingredients that help against flatulence.
-The gingerols and shogaol in the ginger relax the muscles of the intestines, have an antispasmodic effect and, help against pain.
+The gingerols and shogaol in the ginger relax the muscles of the intestines, have an antispasmodic effect, and help against pain.

-Regular consumption of ginger protects the gastric mucosa, stimulates the secretion of gastric and pancreatic enzymes and helps to absorb nutrients from the diet.
+Regular consumption of ginger protects the gastric mucosa, stimulates the secretion of gastric and pancreatic enzymes, and helps to absorb nutrients from the diet.
 Ginger also helps against heartburn, intestinal inflammation, and irritable bowel syndrome.

 In the case of bloating, especially freshly prepared ginger tea helps.
-For this, finely grate a hazelnut-sized piece of ginger and pour over a cup of hot water.
+For this, finely grate a hazelnut-sized piece of ginger and pour it over a cup of hot water.
 Cover for 10 minutes and serve to taste with lemon juice.
 Drink the tea 2 to 3 times a day.

 Peppermint also aids the digestion of fats, thereby increasing digestion speed.

 When bloated, you can either chew fresh peppermint leaves or make tea from them.
 For tea: Pour fresh or dried peppermint leaves in hot water and leave for 10 minutes.
 Drink daily 2 to 3 cups of peppermint tea.